• Skip to primary navigation

 Ingredients

 • Pears- I used D'Anjou and loved them.
-Bosch also work well too.
+Bosch also works well too.
 One thing to make sure of is you don't want these very ripe at all.
 If they are, the crumble turns to mush!

 • Sugar- I used both granulated and brown.
 Granulated for the pear mixture and brown in the crumble mixture.